seehusenm/finalProject/README.md

 ### Difficulties or opportunities you encountered along the way.

    The toughest part was getting the ball to move and the score keeper.
 At first the paddles weren't moving at the same time, but that was a quick fix.
 At one point I had the ball bouncing off the paddles, then I changed something and it broke, but I fixed it again with the help of Natasha.
+My favprite part was making the background, because the colors are cool.
+It adds a twist to a generic black and white version.

 ### Most interesting piece of your code and explanation for what it does.